 - Enforce the camping provisions of the Public Places Bylaw in all areas of the Grey River and surrounds.

 - Police car parking to ensure no unlawful parking by whitebaiters including the parking of vehicles on the floodwall area in the vicinity of the big rock and along the floodwall to the Grey River Rail Bridge.

 - Will, where it removes works or materials involved in a contravention, recover from the owner all expenses involved in the removal and storage thereof.

 - May commence proceedings against any person failing to comply with provisions 2 and 3 above pursuant to the Local Government Act 2002 and NZS 9201: Part 2: 1999 Model General Bylaws – Public Places.
 A person who is convicted of such offences is liable for a fine not exceeding $5,000 per offence.

 Access to Cobden Island

 In previous years Council have issued keys for the gate so people can access Cobden Island.
-However due to frequent vandalism to the gate over the past few years, we will now be unlocking the gate from 31 August 2019 at 5pm and leaving it open for people to access the area until 15 November 2019, when it will be locked back up again.
+However, due to frequent vandalism to the gate over the past few years, we will now be unlocking the gate from 22 August 2020 and leaving it open for people to access the area until 15 November 2020, when it will be locked back up again.